goblindegook/vagrant-wordpress/README.md

 $ vagrant up
 ```

 `vagrant up` will download and setup your development environment from scratch when you run it for the first time.

+On first run, Vagrant will pull a CentOS 6.5 box and install critical services required by WordPress, including Nginx (a high-performance web server), PHP-FPM (a FastCGI process manager for the PHP language) and MariaDB (a drop-in replacement for the MySQL relational database management system).
 This can be a lengthy process, around 30-60 minutes, so find something else to do while you wait.

 Whenever you want to stop working, you may shut down the development environment using: